-Introduce yourself and state why you are sending this email.
-Explain your cosmetic animal welfare issue and why you are passionate about it.
-Keep your email short, use facts and be concise.
-State what the situation is, why you think it is wrong and what you would like the recipient to do for you.
-Feel free to personalize your letter and encourage the recipient to learn more about the issue themselves.
+Introduce yourself and state why you are writing this email.
+Explain your animal welfare issue and why you are passionate about it.
+Use facts and be concise.
+Provide suggestions and alternatives that could be used to replace animal testing.
+Feel free to personalize your email and encourage the recipient to learn more about the issue themselves.
 Remember to always be polite and respectful.